Catalyzing the Transformation to Precision Neurology

 Our Technology

-The validated APEX technology platform has demonstrated breakthrough potential to dramatically improve standards of care in Alzheimer's and Parkinson's disease, and other neurological disorders.
+Our proprietary technology, which operates in an ELISA or APEX sensor format, has demonstrated breakthrough potential to dramatically improve standards of care in Alzheimer's and Parkinson's disease, and other neurological disorders.

 Up to 40 million people worldwide are living with Alzheimer’s disease.